CAST of main Characters in order of appearance:

-The ladies follow him across the meadow and back into the woods along a tiny path which wriggles through the undergrowth.
+The ladies follow him across the meadow, back into the woods and along a tiny path which wriggles through the undergrowth.
 Samark is leading silently, tall, decisive, his long limbs moving quickly.
 Gossamer is next.
 She looks quickly round at Aunt and makes a face which she hopes conveys the message: “Don’t trust these people.”

-The trees get higher and closer together, the undergrowth thinner.
+The trees get taller and closer together, the undergrowth thinner.
 It is gloomy but easier to walk.
 A small outcrop of rock appears and suddenly Samark ducks into a cave mouth calling behind a simple instruction, “Come!”

 The entrance is dark and slightly smokey but a red glow ahead reveals the cave growing as it deepens.
 Gossamer finds that she can stand upright and look around.
 This is so different from anything she has ever seen and as perfect as anything she could ever imagine.
 She tries to look angry but can feel wonder in her face.
 Samark is bringing life to a lamp and candles that throw gentle light on warm, richly patterned carpets, cushions and an animal skin rug.
 The orange red embers of the fire make brass kettles and pots gathered around them look magically rich.
 In one corner a brighter, white-flamed candle illuminates a large book held open on a wooden stand.